CHINA LANDSCAPES

 Transportation: Bus to Guilin, city bus to the Qintan Bus Station, bus to Longsheng but get off at Heping, bus to the bottom of Ping’an turn off, and then hitchhiked 6 km up the hill in the back of a truck carrying freshly cut wood with a great aroma.
 Hotels have direct buses leaving from the Guilin train station at 08:00-09:00

 The people here are Zhuang, all with the last name of Liao.
 The women wear pink or blue towels as extravagant hats and simple black tops with embroidered sleeves and black pants.
 It was a long walk up the hill to the International Youth Hostel.
-Mules are the beasts of burden in the non-car access town.
+Mules are the beasts of burden in the town which has no car access.

 In the neighbouring towns live the Yao; the women dress traditionally – the hair-do is fascinating – the floor-length hair is wrapped tightly concentrically around their head and brought to the front in a bun and then covered with a turban-like black cloth.
 Heavy silver earrings stretch the hole and greatly lengthen the lobe.
 The rest of their clothing is black with a pink and blue embroidered top, colourful sash, black skirt and leggings.
 They are old, short and very cute.
 The terraces rise to 1000m high surrounding Ping’an and are a major engineering feat.
 The irrigation system is intriguing.
 Tiny cement canals carry water in the terraces.